eliveli/TIL/StackEdit/test.md

-# StackEdit publish http 404 error
+# when publishing http 404 error

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+When I tried to publish my file from StackEdit to GitHub, StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

 ## Create files and folders